-A carbon monoxide (CO) alarm is a time-weighted alarm.
-The way a time-weighted alarm works is by measuring the buildup of carbon monoxide for a sustained time period.
-For most humans to begin feeling the effects of carbon monoxide poisoning, they would need to be exposed to a carbon monoxide level of 50 parts per million (PPM) for eight sustained hours.
+For a person to begin feeling the effects of carbon monoxide poisoning, they would need to be exposed to a carbon monoxide level of 50 parts per million (PPM) for eight hours.

 Levels of carbon monoxide exposure range from low to dangerous:

-High level: Greater than 101 PPM even if no one is experiencing symptoms
+- High level: Greater than 101 PPM if no one is experiencing symptoms

-Sustained Carbon Monoxide Levels That Will Set Off Your Alarm
+When Will Carbon Monoxide Levels Set Off Your Alarm?

 Carbon Monoxide Levels and Their Symptoms

-IMPORTANT: If your carbon monoxide alarm sounds, or you suspect you are experiencing symptoms of carbon monoxide poisoning, you should immediately leave your home and call 9-1-1.
+If your carbon monoxide alarm sounds, or you suspect you are experiencing symptoms of carbon monoxide poisoning, you should immediately leave your home and call 9-1-1.
 Here are some of the symptoms you can expect from carbon monoxide exposure.